 Explore the sparkling glacial lakes, snowy mountain peaks, and incredible landscape of Torres del Paine National Park.
 Whether you’ve decided to hike the ‘W’ circuit or the ‘O’ circuit, you’re sure to be mesmerized by the views.

 Keteka offers tours with high quality guides as well as self-guided independant packages departing from Puerto Natales and from El Calafate, Argentina.
 Although Torres del Paine National Park is well worth a multi-day visit, if you are short on time you can still visit at least one of its famous sights.
 Take a look at our guided day hikes here.

 At Keteka, we want you to get an authentic travel experience.
 More than just seeing another culture, we try to help you immerse yourself in a different way of life.
-In Torres del Paine, we work with vetted local guides and operators so all our tours are safe, high quality, and have a local impact.
-Wherever you go in Argentina, Keteka helps connect you to the authentic travel experiences that make the best memories.
+In Torres del Paine, we work with vetted local guides and operators so all our tours are safe, high quality, and have a positive local impact.

 Our professional guides will give you an initial briefing when you get to Puerto Natales, and will help you with all transport to and from the park, and also while you are in the park.
 They will be with you each step of the way to guide you along the correct routes, take you to the best and most beautiful vantage points, and even help carry all the gear!

 Many of our tours include a porter who will carry all the camping and cooking gear for you, and will also be responsible for making you a nice hot meal for breakfast and dinner as well as lunches along the way.
 You won’t need to worry about making sure you have the right gear, as we will provide tents and sleeping mats for you.
 You can also rent any additional clothes or equipment through us if you wish.